orangetrialtruck/orangetrialtruck.github.io/content/posts/8110-unimog-v02/index.md

 * Front PTO: PF L motor
 * Rear PTO: none
 * Without pneumatics
-* 3 PF receivers - 2 receivers operate on the same channel and each controls its own XL motor used for propulsion, the third receiver controls the front PTO and the central diff lock
+* 3 PF receivers - 2 receivers operate on the same channel and each controls its own XL motor, the third receiver controls the front PTO and the central diff lock
 * Custom rear LED lights
 * Powered by 3 x 18650 LiPo batteries with a DC step down converter